Nine secrets for thriving in an online class

 Sometimes it’s easy to get caught up in the demands of school and work.
 Make sure you schedule downtime for yourself.

 You can also help keep yourself motivated and on-task by giving yourself rewards for hitting certain mile-markers.
 Finish that midterm?
 Spend a day binge-watching that show.
 Wrap up that project?
-Treat yourself to a nice dinner with your friends or family—or maybe even a well-earned nap.
+Treat yourself to a nice meal—or maybe even a well-earned nap.

 MCN is providing leadership in nursing.
 Learn more.